El Salvador State of Exception: What It Is, When It Started, and When It Will End

 What You Can Do

-• Sign the petition on Avaaz demanding Ruth's immediate release.
+- Sign the petition on Avaaz demanding Ruth's immediate release and an end to arbitrary detentions under the state of exception.

-• Learn about the other [political prisoners in El Salvador](/es/blog/presos-politicos-el-salvador-2026) and systematic repression.
+- Learn about the other political prisoners in El Salvador and the systematic repression of civil society.

-• Contact Salvadoran authorities and the IACHR demanding compliance with precautionary measures for Ruth.
+- Contact Salvadoran authorities and the IACHR demanding compliance with precautionary measures for Ruth and an end to the state of exception.